Sia714/Maze-solver/README.md

 # Maze-solver

 The project aims to create an interactive application that generates a maze and allows a user to solve it manually or automatically.
-The maze generation algorithm ensures a unique path from start to finish, and the player can navigate through the maze using mouse clicks.
+The maze generation algorithm ensures a unique path from start to finish, and the player can navigate through the maze using WASD Keys.
 This project integrates HTML, CSS, and JavaScript to create an interactive and visually appealing interface.

 ### Objectives
 *	Develop an algorithm to generate a maze.